yasenstar/EA/enterprise-architecture-cookbook.md

 ## Key Parameters for Evaluation

-There are eight key parameters to identify the winners
+There are eight key parameters to identify the top enterprise architect

 Reference from: https://www.architecturerating.com/chief-architects